 Health Experts Study on Zombie Apocalypse

 Just as in most zombie films, there is no real way to predict when a zombie outbreak is going to happen.
-Most types of infection are left undetected until the virus has reached an advanced stage.
 At this point, they are a) difficult to contain and b) has spread tremendously over the entire population.

 In her study, Dr. Smith revealed that the symptoms for the infected humans were uniform.
 However, the rate at which the symptoms became evident was not.
 Some would exhibit the symptoms almost instantaneously while others might take days to develop the symptoms.